mpapi/failmail/README.md

 * an HTTP or other interface to stats about received mails (e.g. for monitoring)
-* rate monitoring (a failnozzle feature): send an email to e.g. a pager if the number of incoming emails excceeds some limit
+* rate monitoring (a failnozzle feature): send an email to e.g. a pager if the number of incoming emails excceeds some limit (there's currently an experimental implementation that logs rather than sending email)
 * shell script hooks: run a shell command after sending a summary email
 * ...